Goldziher/product-hound/README.md

 3. Start the local development server:

     ```shell
+    pnpm watch
+    ```

+    Optionally if for some reason you do not want to run in watch mode, do:

+    ```shell
      pnpm build
      pnpm start
-    ```

-    Optionally you can run the development server in watch mode, in this case simply do:

-    ```shell
-    pnpm watch
     ```